Step by Step

 Illustration by Daniel Stolle

-Denver (Presbyterian/St. Luke’s) and Englewood (Swedish)
+Denver (Presbyterian St. Luke’s) and Englewood (Swedish)

-Opening: February 2023 (Presbyterian/St. Luke’s) and fall 2023 (Swedish)
+Opened: February 2023 (Presbyterian St. Luke’s) and October 2023 (Swedish)

-Why it was needed: Previously, both HealthOne hospitals’ oncology services were scattered, meaning patients had to visit one building to see their doctors, another to receive treatment, and another to access support, such as fertility planning and art therapy.
+Why it was needed: Previously, both HCA HealthOne hospitals’ oncology services were scattered, meaning patients had to visit one building to see their doctors, another to receive treatment, and another to access support, such as fertility planning and art therapy.

-How it will help: Presbyterian/St. Luke’s and Swedish consolidated all cancer care into single buildings at each campus, investing $20 million in the former’s existing facility and adding a 162,000-square-foot center to the latter.
+How it will help: Presbyterian St. Luke’s and Swedish consolidated all cancer care into single buildings at each campus, investing $20 million in the former’s existing facility and adding a 162,000-square-foot center to the latter.

 University of Colorado Anschutz Katy O. and Paul M. Rady Esophageal and Gastric Center of Excellence